 Once you can slice the loaf, do so and then warm the individual slices in a warm toaster oven.

-Substitutions for gf banana bread ingredients
+Substitutions for gluten free banana bread ingredients

 How to make gluten free dairy free banana bread